jeankueo/pocdoc/README.md

 ``` sh
 npm install
 ```
 If you are behind SAP Corporate network, proxies are all set already.
-If you try to install in other network, like SAP Internet, just remove proxy settings from file **'.npmrc'** and **'.bowerrc'**
+If you try to install in other network, like SAP Internet, just remove proxy settings from file **'.npmrc'** and **'.bowerrc'** before running the command.

  * Run an HTTP server
 ``` sh